yudaprama/agenticSeek/README.md

 Disclaimer: This demo, including all the files that appear (e.g: CV_candidates.zip), are entirely fictional.
 We are not a corporation, we seek open-source contributors not candidates.

-> 🛠⚠️️ **Active Work in Progress** – Please note that Code/Bash is not dockerized yet but will be soon (see docker_deployement branch) - Do not deploy over network or production.
+> 🛠⚠️️ **Active Work in Progress**

-> 🙏 This project started as a side-project with zero roadmap and zero funding.
+> 🙏 This project started as a side-project and has zero roadmap and zero funding.
 It's grown way beyond what I expected by ending in GitHub Trending.
 Contributions, feedback, and patience are deeply appreciated.

-## Installation
+## Prerequisites

 Make sure you have chrome driver, docker and python3.10 installed.

-We highly advise you use exactly python3.10 for the setup.
-Dependencies error might happen otherwise.

 For issues related to chrome driver, see the **Chromedriver** section.

-### 1️⃣ **Clone the repository and setup**
+### **Clone the repository and setup**

 ```sh
 git clone https://github.com/Fosowl/agenticSeek.git